by Richard McPartland

 Taking its inspiration from the periodic table of elements, our table presents all the main elements of BIM in an easy-to-follow, visual reference – ideal for printing or sharing and we've been pleased by your reaction on Twitter…

-In the coming weeks we’ll be looking at the table – grouping by grouping – in much more detail with a series of articles investigating key terms and signposting related resources.
-We know there's lots more we can say, explain and do to help you on your BIM journey and we've lots planned along these lines.
-We welcome your comments.
-To make sure you don't miss anything, sign up to receive our weekly email newsletter.
+Across a series of articles, we’ll be looking at the table – grouping by grouping – in much more detail with a series of articles investigating key terms and signposting related resources.

 This week we explore BIM Strategy.